yahavb/ubiquitous-octo-spoon/README.md

 In the Real-time analytics, insert the SQL below.
 We first capture the fields to be analyzed, `longitude` and `latitude` in our case.
 Finally, we create a `PUMP` objects that is loaded with the streamed `longitude` and `latitude` data.
 The `HOTSPOTS` function is a new Kinesis Data Analytics SQL function you can use to idenitfy relatively dense regions in your data without having to explicity build and train complicated machine learning models.
 In this section we wish to identify subsections of `longitude` and `latitude`.
 Therefore, the `PUMP` uses `HOTSPOTS` captured in `SOURCE_SQL_STREAM_001`.

-You can identify subsections of your data that need immediate attention and take action programatically by streaming the hotspots out to a Kinesis Data stream, to a Firehose delivery stream, or by invoking a AWS Lambda function.

 ```
 CREATE OR REPLACE STREAM sql_stream (
     "longitude" DOUBLE,